 Only if you do get investigated you need to send out these documents.
 Nevertheless, you should have at least your payslips, piece rate agreement and the Form 1263 ready since these can be difficult to acquire afterwards if you do get investigated.

 My situation is unclear, what should I do?

 If you cannot find answer to your question from this or Australian immigration websites, or if your situation is unclear, my advice is to contact Australian immigration directly.
 You can contact them by:

-Here are some useful websites where you can find more information:
+Here is some useful websites where you can find more information:

 - Australian Government, Department of Immigration: Working Holiday visa (417)